 5 Now Abram’s nephew Lot had been travelling with Abram this whole time, and he’d also amassed a lot of stuff on his journeys, including slaves.
 6 They’d been walking almost nonstop, and tempers had begun to fray.
 7 Not only were Abram’s herdsmen bickering with Lot’s herdsmen, but Lot had spent the entire journey asking, ‘are we there yet?
 Are we there yet?’ and kicking the back of Abram’s donkey.

-8 So Abram said to Lot, ‘I’m sick of you, you whiny little git!
+8 So Abram scolded Lot, ‘I’m sick of you, you whiny little git!
 9 If you go east, I’ll go west.
 We’ll draw a line down the middle of the land, and I won’t have to look at your stupid face again!’

-10 ‘Fine!’ replied Lot wiping a tear from his eye.
+10 ‘Fine!’ sobbed Lot, wiping a tear from his eye.

-He looked over the plain of the Jordan River to Zoar.
+Lot looked out over the plain of the Jordan River to Zoar.
 11 It looked like a nice fertile land, so he decided to take his shit and live there.
-12 Lot settled near Sodom, which was a well-known party town famous for its beer, casinos, and whore houses.
+12 He settled near Sodom, which was a well-known party town famous for its beer, casinos, and whore houses.
 13 Meanwhile, Abram remained in Canaan.

 14 The Lord said to Abram, 15 ‘Look around, to the north and south, to the east and west.
 16 I will spread your offspring around the land like dust.’